 Design Principle Rationale Do you agree with this Design Principle?
 Where would you rank this Design Principle as a Priority (1-10 or 0)?
 Supporting Comments: DP1 SAFETY - New routes must be safe for all aircraft types.
 Routes should be designed such that they are easily adhered to by flight crew and do not operate close to the limits of their performance.
-Yes 1 Comments: Nil DP2 COMPLIANCE - Route should, where possible, be designed to be PANS OPS compliant.
+Comments: DP2 COMPLIANCE - Route should, where possible, be designed to be PANS OPS compliant.
 New routes should be sufficiently standard that they do not require any additional flight crew training in order to operate to or from London Biggin Hill Airport.
 To achieve this objective, routes should, where possible, comply with ICAO PANS OPS internationally agreed criteria.
-Yes 0 Comments: Nil
+Comments:

 Design Principle Rationale Do you agree with this Design Principle?
 Where would you rank this Design Principle as a Priority (1-10 or 0)?
 DP3 WORKLOAD - Routes must be designed to keep Air traffic Control workload as low as reasonably practical.
 The correct design of traffic flows can greatly reduce Air traffic Control workload which in turn expedites flow and improves safety.
 London Biggin Hill Airport will seek to design routes that 'procedurally deconflict' arrivals and departures from each other and from traffic operating in the London Terminal Manoeuvring Area (LTMA) or the Flight Information Region (FIR) below the LTMA.
 'Procedurally deconflicted' routes mean unique routes that ensure that, provided they are followed, an aircraft will not come into conflict with any other aircraft along that route.
 (The LTMA is the area of controlled airspace that lies above most of London and the South East.
 This airspace has varying lower 'floor levels' but it is airspace that is restricted and designated for use primarily by large commercial aircraft and business jet traffic.
 The FIR is the open and unrestricted airspace that lies below and around the LTMA and which can be used by all air traffic including light aircraft and helicopters.
 In practice commercial aircraft and business jets use the LTMA and almost all non-commercial traffic uses the open FIR).
-Yes 5 Comments: Safety must be number one priority so designing routes that 'procedurally deconflict' is an absolute essential particularly in the light of local residential populations in the Biggin Hill area, such as Tatsfield, and also joint use of the airport by business jet traffic using the LTMA and light aircraft using FIR.
-Although keeping ATC workload as low as possible is desirable it must be of secondary importance to safety.
+Comments:

 Design Principle Rationale Do you agree with this Design Principle?
 Where would you rank this Design Principle as a Priority (1-10 or 0)?
 DP4 NAVIGATION STANDARDS - New routes must be designed to the Required Navigation Performance In order to comply with the proposed standards for the modernised UK airspace as a whole and in order to take full advantage of current and future aircraft navigation system capabilities, new routes must be based on GNSS navigation and designed to RNAV 1 (Area Navigation 1).
 Further information is available in the CAA Performance-Based Navigation (PBN) Enhanced Route Spacing Guidance (CAP1385).
-Yes 0 Comments: Nil DP5 REGULATED AIRSPACE - London Biggin Hill Airport should consider the provision of Regulated Airspace to protect traffic using departure and arrival routes.
+Comments: DP5 REGULATED AIRSPACE - London Biggin Hill Airport should consider the provision of Regulated Airspace to protect traffic using departure and arrival routes.
 Aircraft arriving and departing London Biggin Hill Airport will be required to follow 'procedurally deconflicted' routes as they climb to 7,000ft AMSL in order to join or leave the airspace above 7000ft.
 This means that, provided aircraft do not deviate from a prescribed and unique route, they will not come into airborne conflict with any other traffic.
 This is the basis upon which modernised airspace below 7,000ft will operate in future.
 In order to assure safe separation of aircraft it is therefore imperative that aircraft do not need to deviate from the prescribed route - for instance in order to avoid another aircraft in uncontrolled airspace.
 The provision of Controlled Airspace would provide protection to climbing and descending aircraft through a known air traffic environment.
-Yes 1 Comments: Regulated airspace would be of major be descending. enefit to all users of the airport providing the protection de escribed for cli mbing and
+Comments: